 |

-THE TEMPEST 2017 Young people are also part of creating the production design on this project, working alongside professional artists and designers on all design areas including set, costume and props.
-For this production, professional artist, Judy Thomas, worked with a group of pupils to design the set - which used more than fifty shipping pallets to create a beautiful and desolate island wasteland.
+THE TEMPEST 2017 Young people were also part of creating the production design on this project, working alongside professional artists and designers on all design areas including set, costume, and props.
+For this production, professional artist Judy Thomas worked with a group of pupils to design the set - which used more than fifty shipping pallets to create a beautiful and desolate island wasteland.
 “Sitting in my car having a little cry after seeing this - genuinely moving, incredible performances by some amazing young people.”

 |